Quick Summary

 How much is the London City Airport drop off charge in 2026?

 The London City Airport drop off charge is £8 for up to 5 minutes, plus £1 per additional minute up to a maximum stay of 10 minutes.
-The charge was introduced on 6 January 2026 and applies to all vehicles using the forecourt drop-off area.
+The charge was introduced on 6 January 2026 and applies to all vehicles using the forecourt drop-off area, with the exception of Blue Badge holders (who must pre-register) and licensed black cabs (temporarily exempt pending a TfL consultation).
 Payment must be made online by midnight the following day.
 London City was the last of the six London airports to introduce a drop-off fee.

 Are Blue Badge holders exempt at London City Airport?